massimocaprinali/cloud-foundry-public/getting-started.md

   You might want to unbind or delete a service instance when it is no longer used or when you want to free up some spaces.
 To unbind a service instance from your app, use the `cf unbind-service command`.
 To delete a service instance, use the `cf delete-service` command.

   For more information about services, see Services.
-For more information about the `cf` options that you can use to manage your applications in the {{site.data.keyword.cloud_notm}} environment, run `cf --help` in the `cf` command line interface.
+For more information about the `cf` options that you can use to manage your apps in the {{site.data.keyword.cloud_notm}} environment, run `cf --help` in the `cf` command line interface.

   Make sure you no longer require a service instance before you delete it.
 Deleting a service instance erases all data that is associated with that instance of the service.
-Any application that is bound to a deleted service cannot have its <VCAP_SERVICES> environment variable updated until the application is restarted.
+Any app that is bound to a deleted service cannot have its <VCAP_SERVICES> environment variable updated until the app is restarted.
   {: important}

 ## Calculating your app cost